jstowers/DataStructures/sort/quickSort/README.md

 ## Background

-Honored as one of the top 10 algorithms of the 20th century.
+- Honored as one of the top 10 algorithms of the 20th century.

-Invented in 1961 by Sir Tony Hoare, a British computer scientist.
+- Invented in 1961 by Sir Tony Hoare, a British computer scientist.

-Widely used for system sorts and many other applications.
+- Widely used for system sorts and many other applications.

-Recursion occurs _after_ the work is done, not before like Mergesort.
+- Recursion occurs _after_ the work is done, not before like Mergesort.

 ## Advantages

-Divide-and-conquer algorithm
+Divide-and-conquer algorithm.

 Unlike Mergesort which requires an extra array (more storage), Quicksort partitions in place.